-Don't send us sensitive personal information or include any sensitive personal information in submission forms.
+Do not send us sensitive personal information or include any sensitive personal information in submission forms.

 Holding of information

 If you provide personal information, it is held by DIA.
 It may be shared with third-party contractors to the extent necessary for them to administer or work on the site, or to work on special projects with us.
 Email addresses are not made available to the public.
-Unless required by law, we won't publicise the names or email addresses of individuals who provide feedback to us or who provide us with submission forms without their consent.
+Unless required by law, we will not publicise the names or email addresses of individuals who provide feedback to us or who provide us with submission forms without their consent.

 Use of personal information

-We'll only use personal information provided to us for the purpose of:
+We will only use personal information provided to us for the purpose of: